mclaughlinliam3/NetTracer3D/source/process_menu.rst

 #.
 Proportion
     * Controls how 'aggressive' the watershed is.
 See algorithm explanation.
     * Proportion (0-1) of distance transform value set [ie unique elements] to exclude (ie 0.2 = 20% of the set of all values of the distance transform get excluded).Essentially, vals closer to 0 are less likely to split objects but also won't kick out small objects from the output, vals slightly further from 0 will split more aggressively, but vals closer to 1 become unstable, leading to objects being evicted or labelling errors.
 Recommend something between 0.05 and 0.4, but it depends on the data (Or just enter a smallest radius above to avoid using this).
 Will tell you in command window what equivalent 'smallest radius' this is.
 #.
-Use GPU
-    * Whether or not to try to use the GPU (only possible with a working CUDA toolkit).
-    * Note that this method will always fall back to CPU if the GPU fails.
-    * This method will additionally attempt to downsample your image if the GPU runs out of memory - see below for more information.
-5. Kernel Obtainment GPU downsample
-    * If using GPU, provides user control to any forced downsampling that occurs for the first distance transform (which has larger labeled objects, so it can be a bit more aggressive) - see algorithm explanations.
+Execution mode:
+    1. Parallel - Use edt to solve the distance transform in parallel (faster).
+If edt is not found or the parallel calculation fails somehow, the program will fall back to the scipy version.
+    2. Non-Parallel - Use scipy's non-parallel distance_transform_edt to do the watershed.

 Algorithm Explanations
 ~~~~~~~~~~~~~~~~~~~~~~~
 1. This algorithm computes a distance transform on the binary image, telling the computer what regions lie close to the background.
-2. Like the other distance transforms in NetTracer3D, if the system runs out of VRAM computing the distance transform on GPU, it will reattempt with serial downsampling.
-This will ostensibly give the same output unless labeled objects have a dimension smaller than the downsample factor, after which they might be removed from the image.
-Do not use GPU if that may occur on this image.
-3. These regions are then erroded based on the value 'Proportion' - Essentially for a proportion of 0.05 (default), only the internal distance values with in the top 5% of the set of all distance values will be kept, to be used as seed kernels for relabeling the image.
+2. These regions are then eroded based on the value 'Proportion' - Essentially for a proportion of 0.05 (default), only the internal distance values with in the top 5% of the set of all distance values will be kept, to be used as seed kernels for relabeling the image.
+If you opted to use the smallest radius parameter instead, the program will compute what 'proportion' that corresponds to.
-4. These seed kernels are assigned unique labels with the scipy.ndimage.label() method, before they are used to relabel the original binary image.
+3. These seed kernels are assigned unique labels with the scipy.ndimage.label() method, before they are used to relabel the original binary image.
-5. The relabelling (and ultimate watershed) from the kernels unto the binary image is then completed with the skimage watershed method.
+4. The relabelling (and ultimate watershed) from the kernels unto the binary image is then completed with the skimage watershed method.

 * This algorithm can be a bit slow on large images.
 The 'proportion' param is a bit hard to select; therefore, smallest radius is the better option, if it is known (The measurement points can be used to obtain this value).
 For proportion, 0.05 works rather well for many cases, but if watershed outputs are not quite right, please try varying values for 'proportion', increasing from 0.05 to around 0.5 typically.
 * Below is an example: